Aliza24/EmergencyConnect/README.md

 ---

 ## 🎯 **Vision Statement:**
-> **“To create a unified healthcare ecosystem that ensures seamless access to life-saving resources, fosters collaboration among hospitals, and empowers individuals with real-time information to make informed medical decisions.”**
+> **“To create a unified healthcare ecosystem that ensures seamless access to life-saving resources especially in cases of emergency, fosters collaboration among hospitals, and empowers individuals with real-time information to make informed medical decisions.”**

 ### 🔥 **Tagline:**
-✅ **“Connecting Healthcare, Saving Lives.”**
+✅ **“Saving Lives by Serving Emergencies.”**

 ---